Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-It's in between Wyoming and Stacey.
+It's in between Wyoming and Stacy.

-It's on the east side of 35, in between the twin cities and Duluth.
+It's on the east side of 35, in between the Twin Cities and Duluth.

-Oh, the twin cities.
+Oh, the Twin Cities.

 Yep.

-Yep, it's about So between the Twin Cities and Duluth on the east side of 35.
+So between the Twin Cities and Duluth on the east side of 35.

-Yep, and it's between Stacey and Wyoming.
+Yep, and it's between Stacy and Wyoming.

-But no offense here.
+No offense here.

-No offense, W. It's a strange place to put a billboard.
+It's a strange place to put a billboard.

 Yeah, I know.